michaelcontento/circleci-matrix/README.md

     INFO: Done

-All commands has been executed with the right value in `$VERSION`.
+All commands have been executed with the right value in `$VERSION`.

 ## Parallelism